top of page

 2. The Size of the Ice Cube

 Ice is just frozen water right so the size shouldn't matter?
-SIZE MATTERS!
+No, SIZE MATTERS!

 When adding ice to a G&T or any cocktail for that matter, the Size of the Ice Cube is important and it's to do with the relationship between the surface area and volume.